-Since the first appearance~\cite{AN}, the path integral methods have been developed for a long time and used to study many physical and chemical problems successfully~\cite{AO,AP,AQ,AR,AS}.
-The advantage of such method is that one can quantify the path with weight representing the history from the initial state to the end state.
-The path will provide us a quantitative and visual picture of the phase transition process.
+Since its appearance in~\cite{AN}, the path integral methods have been developed and used to study many physical and chemical problems successfully~\cite{AO,AP,AQ,AR,AS}.
+The advantage of such method is that one can quantify the paths with weights representing the histories from the initial state to the end state.
+The paths will provide us a quantitative and visual picture of the phase transition process.
 This certainly helps us to understand the dynamics of phase transition better.

 The phase transition of RNAdS black holes takes place in the asymptotically AdS space with the negative cosmological constant.
-By interpreting the cosmological constant as thermodynamic pressure~\cite{AH,AT,AU}, one can formulate the extended phase space and study the van der waals type phase transition in RNAdS black holes.
+By interpreting the cosmological constant as thermodynamic pressure~\cite{AH,AT,AU}, one can formulate the extended phase space and study the Van der Waals type phase transition in RNAdS black holes.
 By choosing the black hole radius as the order parameter, the free energy landscape can be quantified along this order parameter.
 The phase transition can then be easily analyzed on the free energy landscape~\cite{AL,AM}.
-There are three macroscopic emergent phases, the small, the intermediate and the large black hole states.
-The small and large black hole states are locally stable and the intermediate black hole state is unstable.
-Under the thermodynamic fluctuations, the phase transition is possible between the stable small black hole state and the stable large black hole state.
+There are three macroscopic emergent phases, the small, the thermodynamic transition and the large black hole states.
+The small and large black hole states are locally stable and the thermodynamic transition black hole state is unstable.
+Under the thermodynamic fluctuations, the phase transition is possible between the locally stable small black hole state and the locally stable large black hole state.